 La Leche League Leader: Incredibly helpful and knowledgable peer support.
 LLL leaders and LLL peer counselors have breastfed at least 1 child and are well versed in the course of normal breastfeeding from birth through toddlerhood.
 LLL leaders have at least a year of practical experience and are overseen by experienced leaders in group settings and sometimes home visits.
 They are volunteers who lead peer support meetings and lots of phone help (sometimes home visits) If a leader encounters something that is not in the range of normal, she will refer to an IBCLC.

-Accredited Breastfeeding USA Counselors: These women have nursed their own babies and have completed a breastfeeding management course which includes counseling skills.
+Accredited Breastfeeding USA Counselors: These individuals have nursed their own babies and have completed a breastfeeding management course which includes counseling skills.
 They provide peer support in-person, online and via phone.
 They are trained to refer out to IBCLC’s for complex situations.

 Your birth doula: She is there for emotional and physical support during your labor and immediate postpartum.
 She may help you get comfortable with breastfeeding that first time and can help you feel safe and confident.
 It is not her job to intervene with breastfeeding if things aren’t going as expected.
 For example it would be inappropriate for her to tell you, “You need a nipple shield.”
 Or “Your baby can’t breastfeed because he is tongue tied.”
 She should refer you to a trusted IBCLC at the first sign of trouble.